 You might thank you’re at a disadvantage when building from scratch but to quote Johan Cruyff: “Every disadvantage has its advantage.”
-While there would be an existing structure in place when buying a website, there’s no guarantees you’ll like it.
+While there would be an existing structure in place when buying a website, there are no guarantees you’ll like it.

 The previous owner might have had a completely different way of looking at things.
 After all, everybody’s wired differently.
-You might end up slowly turning the old structure into one you like which makes us think, “why not put your own structure in place form the start?”
+You might end up slowly turning the old structure into one you like which makes us think, “Why not put your own structure in place from the start?”

 Why not build from scratch and immediately do it the right way?